 In the documentary, Lijin chooses to keep the narrative objective and linear, compiling interviews that he conducts with George, Selma, his collaborators like actor Innocent, cinematographer Ramachandra Babu, and actress Jalaja, and his contemporaries like filmmaker Adoor Gopalakrishnan and film critic CS Venkiteswaran.
 Members of the younger generation of Malayalam cinema – actor Fahadh Fazil, directors Anjali Menon and B Unnikrishnan, and actor-director Geethu Mohandas – too make an appearance.
 The interviews are inter-cut with visuals from his remarkable films such as Irakal, Yavanika, Mattoraal and Mela.

 Interestingly, the voices conflict at times, especially on topics such as George’s treatment of human suffering and feminism on screen.
 George, who portrayed women with brilliant sensitivity and progressiveness in his films, was an insensitive philanderer in real life, says Selma, fuming, as she sits by his side on a patio chair and talks to the camera.
 Her relationship with George is complex, much like that of the characters you would find in his films.
 Lijin, with a touch of mischief, cuts from Selma and George to a footage from Fellini’s La Dolce Vita where a couple argues about love.
-“What have I done to be treated this way!…You don’t love anyone.
-You only care about women!” says the woman in the film.
+“What have I done to be treated this way!…You don’t love anyone!” says the woman in the film.
 A part of the audience breaks into a feeble chuckle.

 George talks to the camera with palpable innocence, and sometimes, with zen-like humour and calmness.
 “I made many movies that shouldn’t have been made,” he says.
 His words do not reflect any regret, but an honest admission presented like a matter of fact.